 Varenna is one of the most charming villages in all of Italy, and it even retains its charm in the rain.
 On the day I was supposed to explore Varenna and its environs, it precipitated nonstop.
 Luckily, it was a gentle and windless rain, which enabled me to stick to my itinerary and still enjoy the pleasures of Varenna—with a slicker and umbrella in tow.

-Once again I caught the traghetto ferry from Bellagio, with a nonstop straight-shoot to Varenna.
+From Bellagio, the traghetto ferry whisked me across the lake to Varenna.
 When I discovered it was supposed to rain all day, I was at first disappointed.
 But as soon as I got on the ferry, I was immediately allured by the calming, monochromatic gray color scheme that unfurled before me—silver waters against emerald-tinged charcoal mountains with wisps of low-hanging platinum clouds.
-The colors of the surrounding lakeside villages popped like sprinkles against a veil of vanilla.
+The colors of the surrounding lakeside villages popped like sprinkles against a veil of vanilla mist.
 Overcast skies and a little precipitation weren’t going to ruin my day.

 It was nearing lunchtime, and one must eat pizza for lunch when in Italy.
-I found a waterfront spot with a covered terrace and ordered my favorite combination: bresaola, parmigiano, and arugula (I’m a creature of habit).
+I found a waterfront spot with a covered terrace and ordered my favorite combination: bresaola, parmigiano, and arugula.
 To my surprise, there were a few other patrons eating around me.
 I guess they, too, weren’t going to let the rain squander their day.
 The pizza was perfetto.

 The path led past the Cimitero di Varenna, the village cemetery home to a city of elaborate and ornate grave sites bedecked with marble statues, multicolored gravestones, and potted flowers that looked freshly tended to.
 The Italians take very good care of their dearly departed.
 I continued along the greenway, which followed a parallel course with the Lecco-Sondrio railroad through the wooded mountainside.
 Eventually I could hear the roar of rushing water—it was Fiumelatte, the shortest river in Italy.
-In the eponymous village, a footbridge crossed over the river, which came pouring down the mountainside and emptied into the lake below.
+A footbridge crossed over the river, which came pouring down the mountainside and emptied into the lake below.
 Homes were built into the slopes alongside the surge.
-They didn’t look very safe, but I’m sure they’ve been there for hundreds of years.
+They didn’t look very secure, but I’m sure they’ve been there for hundreds of years.

 I followed signs for the Sorgente del Fiumelatte, the source of the river, which flows out of a cavity of the Grigna several hundred feet above the village.
 A series of perpendicular stairwells and rocky ledges along the northern flank of the river finally leveled out at a picnic area, with even more stairs that led to the official sorgente, which was essentially a cave with an accompanying deluge of water.
 From the sorgente, I hooked up to the Sentiero del Viandante, which traversed the heavily wooded hillside high above the greenway and eventually brought me back to the cemetery.